ibm-cloud-docs/cli/plugins/cbr/context-based-restrictions.md

 {: #cbr-rules-cli-options}

 `--enforcement-mode` (string)
 :   How the rule is enforced.
 The CLI accepts the values `enabled` (default), `disabled`, and `report`.
-For more information about enforcement, see [Rule enforcement](/docs/account?topic=account-context-restrictions-whatis#rule-enforcement).
+For more informaiton about enforcement, see [Rule enforcement](/docs/account?topic=account-context-restrictions-whatis#rule-enforcement).

 `--region` (string)
 :   The `region` resource attribute.